Climb Kilimanjaro with Local Guides

 The Pare people, known for their rituals and herbal knowledge, view Kilimanjaro as a sacred force and conduct spiritual ceremonies in its presence

-Colonial Influence on Naming
+Colonial Influence on the Name Kilimanjaro

 Historical image of Mount Kilimanjaro with glacier-covered summit during early exploration era